Thinking about a Website Redesign?

 - Your redesign should be built around what you want your blog to do.
 Every aspect of the redesign should push users to convert.

-- Split blogs up to into recognizable categories and have accurate search functionality.
+- Split your blogs up to into recognizable categories and have accurate search functionality.

 After ensuring the underlining blog foundation is solid, move onto the graphic elements.
-These should also be focused on what the end goal of the blog is.
+Are those images properly optimized for weight and have correct, relevant alt tags?
+These should also be focused on what the end goal of the blog is. (again providing good content)

 As websites become sleeker with emerging technology, the more users will be used to seeing impressive website design, including your competitors.
 Don’t wait until you fall behind to redesign your site.
 If you’re having any of the above issues, contact us or view our redesign projects.